rushilma/thesis/2-algorithms.typ

 Intuitively, the coordinate degree is the maximum size of (nonlinear) multivariate interaction that $f$ accounts for.
 Of course, this degree is also bounded by $N$, very much unlike polynomial degree.
-Note as a special case that any multivariate polynomial of degree $D$ has Efron-Stein degree at most $D$.
+Note as a special case that any multivariate polynomial of degree $D$ has coordinate degree at most $D$.
 As an example, the function $x_1 + x_2$ has both polynomial degree and coordinate degree 1, while $x_1+x_2^2$ has polynomial degree 2 and coordinate degree 1.
 We are especially interested in algorithms coming from functions in $V_(<= D)$, which we term _low coordinate degree algorithms_.

 As we are interested in how these function behaves under small changes in its input, we are led to consider the following "noise operator," which lets us measures the effect of small changes in the input on the coordinate decomposition.
 First, we need the following notion of distance between problem instances: